In What Direction Will CarMax Inc.'s (NYSE:KMX) Stock Goes From Here? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Jul 21 when Cafritz Diane L sold 15,555 shares for $94.75 per share.
 The transaction valued at 1,473,836 led to the insider holds 4,988 shares of the business.

 Shamim Mohammad sold 3,456 shares of KMX for $324,553 on Jul 18.
 The EVP and CITO now owns 8,769 shares after completing the transaction at $93.91 per share.
 On Jul 01, another insider, Cafritz Diane L, who serves as the EVP, General Counsel & CHRO of the company, sold 18,092 shares for $91.06 each.
 As a result, the insider received 1,647,430 and left with 4,988 shares of the company.